-Throughout an unprecedented year of isolation, Justin Bieber has taken to the studio to record tracks of optimism, strength and love, reflected in his newest release, “Justice.”
-As a follow up to his 2020 album, “Changes,” “Justice” showcases patterns of Bieber’s biggest insecurities while looking regretfully towards his past behavior.
+Throughout an unprecedented year of isolation, Justin Bieber has taken to the studio to record tracks of optimism, strength, and love, reflected in his newest release, “Justice.”
+As a follow-up to his 2020 album, “Changes,” “Justice” showcases patterns of Bieber’s biggest insecurities while looking regretfully towards his past behavior.
 Likewise, we see a new, mature image from Bieber form out of said regrets, building his existing persona and lyrical messages.

-The album commences with a speech snippet from Dr. Martin Luther King Jr. stating, “injustice everywhere is a threat to justice everywhere,” before transitioning into the opening track, “2 Much.”
-From the beginning, it is evident that the majority of the album revolves around his relationship with wife Hailey Bieber, similar to the structure of “Changes.”
+The album commences with a speech snippet from Dr. Martin Luther King Jr. stating, “Injustice everywhere is a threat to justice everywhere,” before transitioning into the opening track, “2 Much.”
+From the beginning, it is evident that the majority of the album revolves around his relationship with his wife Hailey Bieber, similar to the structure of “Changes.”
 “2 Much” expresses Bieber’s deepest feelings of adoration and commitment toward Hailey, a sincere expression of a passionate romance.

-With “Deserve You” and “As I Am” (a duet featuring Khalid), Bieber unveils his fears of regressing back into the past, along with a craving for acceptance to overpower insecurities.
+With “Deserve You” and “As I Am” (a duet featuring Khalid), Bieber unveils his fears of regressing into the past, along with a craving for acceptance to overpower insecurities.
 Simultaneously, he promises to be by his wife’s side the way she appeared for him, while almost dependent on her loyalty for inspiration and spirit.

 For an acoustic break, “Off My Face” details the intoxicating madness of falling in love.
 Bieber describes a loss of all senses where he confesses he is “forever ruined by you” in the greatest way possible.
 This style of music, a cliché romantic serenade, has been a staple across Bieber’s discography.
 With age, a transition away from an adolescent, bubblegum-pop sound is apparent, and “Off My Face” exhibits mature emotional development and songwriting skills.

 In “Die For You,” listeners are treated to a more upbeat pop anthem, reminiscent of his earlier discography, describing “pain and passion, my desire/you know I would die for you, the rest of my life for you.”
-On a similar note, “Peaches” exudes a passionate, colorful energy through its R&B/funk nature, complete with a music video with equally creative visuals.
+On a similar note, “Peaches” exudes passionate, colorful energy through its R&B/funk nature, complete with a music video with equally creative visuals.

 A second interlude from Martin Luther King Jr. appears in the middle of the album, promoting the need to stand up against injustice and push aside potential criticism by raising your voice.
-As a potential callout to the recent surge in the Black Lives Matter (BLM) movement, Bieber strives to raise awareness toward the despicable behavior our world has experienced.
-The title “Justice” takes on a whole new meaning at this transition.
+As a potential callout to the recent surge in the Black Lives Matter (BLM) movement, Bieber strives to raise awareness of the despicable behavior our world has experienced.
+The title “Justice” takes on a whole new meaning in this transition.
 The album appears to be written for the world at large rather than an intimate crowd of fans, though the interlude being inserted between a series of love songs doesn’t quite fit the theme.